 In Estate Planning Awareness

-Urns 929094 1920Dying can be an expensive proposition these days.
+urns 929094 1920Dying can be an expensive proposition these days.
 A traditional funeral service and burial can run upwards of $10,000 when all of the funeral and cemetery fees are taken into account.
 This expense is one reason that people may consider cremation as a more affordable option.

 There are different types of cremation options, just as there are different types of funeral options.
 A cremation funeral service is intended to replace a traditional funeral service, and can average about $3,900.
 A direct cremation can be even less expensive, as there will be no funeral services.
 Rather, the cremation takes place once all necessary documentation is completed, and the remains are returned to the family afterward.